OpenSmartHub/OpenSmartHub/DeviceCreationGuidelines.md

   module.exports = NewDevice;
   ```
 0. Add it's device type to the config file if you want to use this kind of device.
-0. Add it to the `local-hub.js` like so:
+0. Add it to the `local-hub.js` using the following line:

   ```
   deviceTypeMap["NewDevice"] = require('./devices/NewDevice.js');